-If one does not wish to construct their own isolation transformer, it can be procured from Balun Designs.
+If one does not wish to construct their own isolation transformer, those with access to USA commerce can procure an enclosed standard size transformer from Balun Designs.

 You can skip those explanations and farther down the page.

 * This web site frequently uses "IsoT" as shorthand for "Isolation Transformer".

 ** PTFE is often referred to by the brand name Teflon™, the registered trademark for the PTFE product line of E.I. du Pont.

 ♦ Smaller cores of a given material have higher hysteresis loss, more so with highly reactive loads.